microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 } else {
     myAppContainer = {...your code to create a new Fluid Container}
     myAppContainerId = await myAppContainer.attach();
 }

-// 2: This is our implementation of ITelemetryConsumer class MySimpleTelemetryConsumer implements ITelemetryConsumer {
-    consume(event: IFluidTelemetry) {
-        console.log(event);
-    }
-}

 // 3.
 Next, we'll create the telemetry config object.